-Physical signs of bulimia include damaged teeth and gums, mouth sores, irregular menstrual cycle, abnormal bowel movements and abnormal heartbeat.
+Other signs of bulimia may include being preoccupied with weight or constantly working on ways to lose weight, Comkornruecha said.
+Physical signs of bulimia include damaged teeth and gums, mouth sores, an irregular menstrual cycle, or abnormal heartbeat.

-A diagnosis of bulimia is made after a physical exam, blood and urine tests and a psychological evaluation are completed.
+A diagnosis of bulimia is made after a physical exam, blood and urine tests (to look for electrolyte imbalances or dehydration) and a psychological evaluation are completed.
 The physician may also decide to examine the heart, lungs and bones.

 Because bulimia is classified as a mental disorder, doctors use criteria outlined in the Diagnostic and Statistical Manual of Mental Disorders, known as the DSM, to determine a diagnosis.
-The DSM states that someone who is bulimic engages in repeated binging, with lack of control, and purging at least two times each week in a three-month period.
-Moreover, the DSM notes that the individual's self-worth is abnormally influenced by feelings about body shape and weight.
+The DSM 5, the latest edition of the manual, says that, in order to be diagnosed with bulimia, a person needs to have episodes of binging and purging at least once a week, for a three-month period.

-Typically, treatment involves a combination of therapy, medication, nutrition education and support groups.
+Treatment for bulimia can involves a combination of psychotherapy, medication, nutrition education and support groups.

 Therapy, or counseling, may consist of cognitive behavioral therapy or family therapy.
 Cognitive behavioral therapy aims to teach individuals how to recognize harmful behavior and thoughts.
 Family therapy may be used for younger bulimics, or those who don't respond to cognitive therapy.
 Family therapy relies on the support of siblings and parents to encourage a bulimic to engage in healthy eating behaviors.

 Support groups may be helpful for people mild bulimia who do not have other health problems, according to the NIH.

 Some patients may enter a residential treatment center, where they stay for weeks or months undergoing treatment, Comkornruecha said.

 Antidepressants may be prescribed to treat any depression and anxiety associated with bulimia.